czyys/dustforceguide/README.md

 I hope that what I've written here proves to be useful.
 Have fun dusting and see you on the leaderboards!

-Big thank you to Zaandaa for reading through the guide and suggesting some improvements.
+Big thank you to Zaandaa for reading through the guide and suggesting some improvements, and indapop for his input on controller related parts.

 And lastly, some clips in the guide feature custom maps or just fog triggers made by Linley, Leap, C, Giamma, Dustcreep and Alexspeedy.